 |Event Source flyer our weekly event highlights.|

-Narrow your search by checking any of these event categories:
+Narrow your search by checking any of these event categories, then choose a date range:

 The lighthouse and maritime museum, inside the keeper's house, documents Kenosha's lighthouse keepers, shipping and fishing history.
 Also climb the 1866 Southport Lighthouse.
 The tower stands 55 feet above the lighthouse grounds.
 See Kenosha, Lake Michigan and into Illinois and Racine County.